 Go thru it once.
 How far off from 100 % is the total?
 A lot?
 Then adjust your positioning of the sliders!
 Iterate!
 If you are under 100% then you need to be more wide in your boundaries.
 If you are over 100%, you need to be narrower with your boundaries.
-Continue until you have totals that are in the 97-103% range, then take 3 sets of data in this range and average them.
-The purpose on this is to try independently to come up with several sets of data as if three different people did the experiment and the average would be more accurate.
+Continue until you have totals that are in the 97-103% range, then take 3 sets of date in this range and average them.